 - Electrocardiography (ECG) which measures your heart’s electrical activity

-- Lung scanning, which measures blood flow in your lungs and your air intake
+- Lung scanning, which measures blood flow in lungs and air intake’

-- Duplex ultrasound, which allows your physician to measure the speed of blood flow and to see the structure of your leg veins
+- A duplex ultrasound, which allows your physician to measure the speed of blood flow and to see the structure of your leg veins.

 - Venography, which shows x-ray pictures of your leg veins